 By ensuring robust and consistently high-quality safeguarding policies and systems, in line with legislation and best practice, across the CLF, the impact is positive for all groups, as issues are less likely to be missed or dismissed by poor understanding, practice or bias.

-During the Academic year 2022-23 further work on Equalities Impact Assessments including training and professional development will be an area of focus through the CLF Equality, Diversity, and Inclusion developments.
-This will be reflected in an Equalities Impact Assessment in 2023.
+Across the trust, further work on Equalities Impact Assessments including training and professional development will be an area of focus through the CLF Equality, Diversity, and Inclusion developments.

 Contents